 In women, the effects of melatonin on our reproductive functioning is important throughout our lifetime.
 Whilst levels of melatonin oscillate throughout the menstrual cycle, the problem that we have in menopause and post-menopause, is that melatonin levels decline with age.
 And altered melatonin levels coincide with changes to our health – sleep disorders, inflammatory changes, bone density concerns and of course, immune health changes and increased risk for heart disease.

-That’s why, in both of my 12 week programmes, the very first module women listen to is simply called ‘Sleep All Night’.
-It has the evidenced lifestyle information you need to help to reduce the effect of the natural decline of melatonin on your sleep patterns – and no, I’m not a medical Doctor, so if you did want to discuss melatonin supplements, then do this with your GP.
+In both of my 12 week programmes, the very first module women listen to is simply called ‘Sleep All Night’.
+It has the evidenced lifestyle information that women need to put into place, specific to their menopause transition and changing melatonin patterns.
+[And no, I’m not a medical Doctor, so if you did want to discuss melatonin supplements, then do this with your GP].

-Knwoing how tough it is to function day after day when we don’t have enough sleep, my intent in my programmes is that you understand the scientifically evidenced lifestyle solutions that you need to put into place during your menopause transition, so that you minimise the risk of declining melatonin and maximise your health!
+It’s hard to function day after day when we don’t have enough sleep, so my intent in my programmes is that you understand the scientifically evidenced lifestyle solutions that you need to put into place during your menopause transition, so that you minimise the risk of declining melatonin and maximise your health!

 One of these lifestyle changes you can make during menopause, is to avoid sugary foods and drinks at least 3 hours before you go to bed.
 Yes indeed, this does include alcohol, which is full of sugar.

 Sugar increases the production of insulin which is a hormone that carries glucose to specific tissues and organs around the body.
 One of these organs is the brain.
 And when insulin is carrying blood glucose to the brain, it crosses the blood-brain barrier and interferes with melatonin production and secretion.
-So, just one of my messages to women on my programmes is, ‘If you want to sleep, then don’t eat!’
-(3 hrs before bedtime).
+Hence, an important aspect for women struggling to get on top of their sleep is to look at their diet, especially in the evening.